jaidetree/lein-rebl-example/README.md

 # REBL with Lein REPL example

-A simple example of how to setup [REBL](https://github.com/cognitect-labs/REBL-distro) to use within `lein repl`.
+A simple example of how to setup [REBL](https://github.com/cognitect-labs/REBL-distro) to run within `lein repl`.

 ## Installation